 You can use multiple .gitignore files in the same repository.
 This works because .gitignore is relative to the directory in which it is placed.

 In our last example, we placed .gitignore in the root directory of our project.
 Let’s say that we want to ignore all the files that end in .pyc in the diff/ folder.
-We could do this by creating a file called .gitignore in the diff folder:
+We could do this by creating a file called .gitignore in the diff folder using the command line:

 We would add the following rule to the .gitignore file: